jostrm/azure-enterprise-scale-ml/README.md

   ![](./esml/images/esml-s01e01-0.png)

 ## ESML technically: The 4 ingrediences:
--`BICEP provisioning`: Makes all ESML Projects in the AI factory to have the same `security`, all -`Azure Devops templates`: For MLOps (CI/CD) and to kick off the BICEP for a project manager to "order a ESMLProject".
+-`BICEP provisioning`: Makes all ESML Projects in the AI factory to have the same `security`

+-`Azure Devops templates`: For MLOps (CI/CD) and to kick off the BICEP for a project manager to "order a ESMLProject".

 -`ESML DATALAKE`: Battle tested lakedesign to support DataMesh, IoT, Machine learning, BRONZE, SILVER, GOLD concepts.

 -`ESML SDK`: That is preconfigured: knows the datalake design (don't need to remember folderpaths) and can talk horisontally `across Dev, Test, Production` workspaces.
  - Contains templates for Azure Datafactory, Azure Devops templates, BICEP templates, and has accelerator code such as the `ESML Azure ML Pipeline factory`, 2 lines of code to generate pipelines
 ![](./esml/images/esml-turnkey.png)